Tony Moore (musician): Iron Maiden

 The following weeks produced a sense of unrest within the band and a feeling that things were unspoken and resentments and frustrations were being suppressed just below the surface.
 I remember the last rehearsal I had with the group, in a railway arch midway between Elephant and Castle and Blackfriars Bridge, where things seemed strained and un-natural.

 I think I realised at that point, that the band didn't really need a keyboard player.
 No matter how much I liked and respected Steve's dream, and passion and energy, I didn't seem to fit in.

 Moore decided to leave to join Tanz Der Youth soon afterwards, as he felt keyboards did not suit the sound Iron Maiden were looking for at the time.
 Iron Maiden would later use keyboards to enhance the more progressive direction the band took on in the late 1980s, with keyboards featured on every album since 1988, played at various times by Steve Harris, guitarist Adrian Smith, and bass tech Michael Kenny.
-In Tanz Der Youth, he began working with Brian James (from The Damned) releasing a single I'm Sorry on RADAR Records, touring in support for Black Sabbath and The Stranglers, before moving on to join a progressive rock band called England.
+In Tanz Der Youth, he began working with Brian James (from The Damned) releasing the single "I'm Sorry, I'm Sorry" on RADAR Records, touring in support for Black Sabbath and The Stranglers, before moving on to join a progressive rock band called England.
 In the early 1980s, he formed his own group called Radio Java and made an album at Abbey Road Studios that spawned a number-one hit single in the Netherlands, before disbanding after the label closed down.

 Cutting Crew

-In 1986, Moore was invited to play live keyboards with a new band called Cutting Crew who went on to have a worldwide hit with "(I Just) Died in Your Arms".
+In 1986, Moore was invited to play keyboards with a new band called Cutting Crew who went on to have a worldwide hit with "(I Just) Died in Your Arms".
 For two more years he toured the world and recorded with the band, at which point he signed a solo deal with a small independent label in London.
 He released one single to critical acclaim (including airplay from Bob Harris) before joining forces with Argentine singer-songwriter Marie Claire D'ubaldo.
 He co-wrote and co-produced tracks for her debut album on Polydor, which sold over 250,000 copies worldwide.